Where is My Tax Refund? Tax Problems Related to IRS Refunds

 If that’s the case, you don’t have to take any action unless the letter from the IRS directs you to.
 The IRS has already adjusted your tax return, so you don’t have to resubmit it.
 The notice from the IRS won’t specify how long it will take to receive your refund (if you’re still due to receive one), but you can check Where’s My Refund? to see the status and estimated delivery date.

 The situation gets a little more serious if you’ve received a tax refund that you weren’t eligible to receive.
-That can happen if you claim deductions you’re not eligible for, and they slip through in processing if you provided incorrect information or made major math errors.
+That can happen if you claim deductions you’re not eligible for, and they slip through in processing.
+It may also occur if you provided incorrect information or if you made major math errors on your return.
+However, erroneous refunds can also be due to IRS mistakes or multiple other issues.
+In all cases, the IRS expects you to return the money.

 If you receive a tax refund that you aren’t eligible for, the IRS will send you a notice, and it’s urgent for you to respond right away.
 The IRS will provide you with clear instructions to arrange for re-payment immediately.
 If you’re eligible, the notice will offer instructions for arranging a payment plan too.
 Don’t wait – responding fast when you receive a notice like this is incredibly important.